Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 ```

 In the configuration file `deploy/vagrant/conf/gce.yml`, set the project id, service account,
-location to JSON key and SSH username you've just created.
+location to JSON key and SSH username you've just created, if you follow the steps to set up
+SSH, the SSH username is the username of your local machine where you run `gcloud compute config-ssh`.

 For GCE, the default under storage is Google Cloud Storage (GCS).
 Visit the
 [Storage page](https://console.cloud.google.com/storage/) of the Google Cloud console, create a GCS